 Some surgeons recommend hemiarthroplasty when the humeral head is severely fractured but the socket is normal.
 Other indications for a hemiarthroplasty include:

-- Arthritis that only involves the head of the humerus with a glenoid that has a healthy and intact cartilage surface
+- Arthritis that involves only the head of the humerus, with a glenoid that has a healthy and intact cartilage surface

 - Shoulders with severely weakened bone in the glenoid